AjitChaudhari3003/Simon-Says-Game/README.md

 Features :
 Increasing Difficulty: The sequence gets longer with each round, making the game progressively more challenging.
 User Interface: Colorful buttons that players can click to repeat the sequence.
-Feedback: Visual and/or auditory feedback indicating correct or incorrect sequences.